 - 1. Attendance Regular attendance is essential to your success in TOUR 220.
 Attendance will be taken at the beginning of class.
 Please be aware that arriving late to class is highly distracting.
 Be sure to let your instructor know, after class, if you came in late so that you will not be counted as absent.
 Leaving class early is also distracting.
-In this case, you should notify your instructor prior to the beginning of class that you will be leaving early. - 2.
-Homework/In-class Assignments Throughout the semester, you will regularly have homework and in-class assignments.
+In this case, you should notify your instructor prior to the beginning of class that you will be leaving early. - Homework/In-class Assignments Throughout the semester, you will regularly have homework and in-class assignments.
 In addition to your textbook, you may be assigned journal articles to read.
-No homework or in-class assignment will be accepted late; no homework or in-class assignment can be made up.
+In-class assignments will not be accepted if you are not present on the day of the assignment.
+No homework or in-class assignment can be made up.
 If you are absent from class, it is your responsibility to find out what homework was assigned.

 - 3. Event Team Assignments Your event team will complete a series of assignments throughout the semester.
-Any team assignment that is handed in late will receive half credit. - 4.
+Any team assignment that is handed in late will receive half credit.
+Your ability to work as a productive team during group assignments will be reflected in your grade. - 4.
 Peer Evaluations You will complete peer evaluations pertaining to the event project.
 Any team member who receives consistently low peer evaluations may lose up to 100 points (no credit) on the final project and final project presentation.
 Your instructor will determine deduction amounts, if any, based on the team feedback. - 5.
 Midterm and Final Exams The midterm and final exams must be completed on the scheduled dates.
 Only documented absences will be considered for make-up exams. - 6.
-Instructor Arrival Policy If your instructor is not in the classroom at 1:30 p.m., please wait 20 minutes before leaving.
+Instructor Arrival Policy If your instructor is not in the classroom at 4:30 p.m., please wait 20 minutes before leaving.